BondageKeeper/Backend-AI-Exploring-Path/Backend/FastAPI/lesson_5/Readme.md

-**Final result**
+# Final result
-so here I finally have correct code with four related tables
+So here I finally have correct code with four related tables.